Playing The Sound of Music with Broadway By The Bay

 Unfortunately, on March 12th, the invited dress rehearsal became opening night and closing night rolled in to one.

-But back to why this ended up being a fun show for me nonetheless.
-The book isn’t super challenging, but it turned out to be an opportunity to learn new things and use music technology to fill gaps in my instrument inventory.
-The bulk of the notes are on a small drum set and triangle.
-But it also calls for several things I don’t currently own, including a single chime, two timpani, glockenspiel, and temple blocks or different pitched woodblocks.
+But back to why this ended up being a fun show.
+Of course the Rodgers and Hammerstein musical is outstanding being one of the most popular shows of all time, but it turned out to be an opportunity to learn new things and use music technology to fill gaps in my instrument inventory.
+The bulk of the percussion part is playable on a small drum set and triangle.
+But it also calls for a single chime, two timpani, glockenspiel, and temple blocks or different pitched woodblocks.

-When I got the call about the gig, I thought about passing it up, because renting these instruments would eat up any money I would make.
-Also, I didn’t have a network of percussion friends who I could borrow from.
+I don’t have all of those instrumentshen I got the call about the gig, the company couldn’t rent and I didn’t know anyone I could borrow from.
 I do however have access to some decent percussion sample libraries as part of Ableton Live 10 Suite.
 I spent some time listening and programming virtual instrument patches for the chime, glockenspiel, and temple blocks.
-But the Live timpani just weren’t cutting it.
+But the Live timpani in Live just weren’t cutting it.

 Notice the labeled pads for instrument changes.
 This enabled me to play the quick changes called for in the part.

-After some research, I purchased the Vienna Symphony Library Timpani Full Library ($66), which worked out great.
-I happened to own a USB security key that works with this library, which saved me some additional money.
+I purchased the Vienna Symphony Library Timpani Full Library ($66), which sounded great, and my Steinberg USB security key works with this library, which saved me some money.

 I set up a session in Ableton Live, mapped various MIDI parameters and played the virtual instruments using a M-Audio Oxygen25.
 I changed between instruments by pressing the pad assigned to that instrument (see the image for details).